learn-co-curriculum/git-github-collaborating/README.md

 one or more of them to request that they review your pull request.

 Let's go ahead and click the "Create pull request" button.
-This will take you to a page that looks like this:
+This will take you to a page with the information for the pull request:

 ![pull request](https://curriculum-content.s3.amazonaws.com/phase-1/git-github/collaborating/pull-request.png)